 Case precedence shows that courts consider how property owners screen contractors for proof of required Workers-Comp. insurances, before determining who is liable for worker-injury claims and damages.

-When city-plan check demands a State-licensed specialist, with full lien and binding contracts, Owner-builder permits may not be allowed.
-Consumers are then advised to begin the process of weeding out credit risks, corporate name changes, fraudulent license numbers or bonding, enforce down-payment limits, escrow accounts, and lien releases after each phase of the project.
+During the Permit process, consumers are advised to weed out credit risks, corporate name changes, fraudulent license numbers or bonding, enforce down-payment limits, escrow accounts, and lien releases after each phase of the project.
 See Rebuilding After a Natural Disaster Video produced for the Contractors State License Board (CSLB)